os/slacker/README.rst

 About
 =====
-Requests is an Apache2 Licensed Slack API library, written in Python.
+Slacker is an Apache2 Licensed Slack API library, written in Python.

 Dependencies
 ============